KyleNaCl/KAC/README.md

-# KAC
+# KAC (Kyle Anti-Cheat/Anti-Crash)
-Kyle Anti-Cheat/Crash is for Garry's Mod Servers and to be used as a deterrent against server crashers & cheaters This script(s) is currently in early development and will be updated periodically
+This is a script for Garry's Mod Servers and to be used as a deterrent against server crashers & cheaters.

+Currently in early development and will be updated periodically